Characterizing Trust and Resilience in Distributed Consensus for Cyberphysical Systems: Analysis

 \begin{theorem}[Convergence of Resilient Consensus] Consider the consensus system described by the dynamics in Eq.~\eqref{eq:dynamics} with an arbitrary start time of $T_0\geq 0$ and weights as described by Eq.~\eqref{eq:weights}.
 Given that 1) $\G$ is a sufficiently connected network and that 2) bounds on the expected values of the observations $\alpha_{ij}(k)$ (see Defn.~\ref{def:alpha}) satisfy $c=E(\alpha_{ij}(k)-1/2<0$ for all $i\in\LL, j\in\NN_i\cap\MM,k\geq 0$ and $d=E(\alpha_{ij}(k)-1/2>0$ for all $i\in\LL, j\in\NN_i\cap \LL, k\geq 0$, the consensus algorithm converges almost surely, i.e.,

 almost surely, independently of the number of malicious agents in the network.
-The value $z(T_0)$ is in the convex hull of the initial values $x_i(T_0), i=1,\ldots,n,$ of both the legitimate and malicious agents. \end{theorem}
+The value $z(T_0)$ is in the convex hull of the initial values $x_i(0),\ i\in\LL,$ and the malicious inputs $x_i(t), i\in\MM$, $t\geq T_0-1$ such that malicious agent $i$ is misclassified by a legitimate agent at time $t$. \end{theorem}

 \begin{IEEEproof} The proof follows from Propositions~\ref{proposition:convergence_legitimate_part},~\ref{proposition:convergence_malicious_part}, and Corollary~\ref{cor:limit}.
 Specifically, we have that the legitimate agent values satisfy $x_{\mathcal{L}}(T_0,t) = \tilde{x}_{\LL}(T_0,t)+\phi_{\MM}(T_0,t)$, where the first term $\tilde{x}_{\LL}(T_0,t)$ converges by Proposition~\ref{proposition:convergence_legitimate_part} and the second term $\phi_{\MM}(T_0,t)$ converges by Proposition~\ref{proposition:convergence_malicious_part}. \end{IEEEproof}